Cymric cat: Tail

-Rumpies are the most valued for cat show purposes and is the only show cat type in some organizations.
+Rumpies are the most valued for cat show purposes and is the only show cat type in some organisations.

 Isle of Man Longhair (tailed variant)

 The Isle of Man Longhair is a fully tailed Cymric cat, i.e. a cat of Cymric (and thus Manx) stock, with Cymric features, but without expression of the Manx taillessness gene.
-It is presently only recognized as a separate breed by the New Zealand Cat Fancy (NZCF) with a breed standard.
+It is presently only recognised as a separate breed by the New Zealand Cat Fancy (NZCF) with a breed standard.
 Coat colours are limited to those acceptable in the British Shorthair, and require the doubled and thick, long coat of the Cymric.
-In other international registries, such cats are designated "Tailed Cymric" or "Tailed Manx Longhair", only recognized as breeding stock (they are important as such, since breeding two tailless Manx or Cymrics together results in birth defects), and cannot be show cats.
+In other international registries, such cats are designated "Tailed Cymric" or "Tailed Manx Longhair", only recognised as breeding stock (they are important as such, since breeding two tailless Manx or Cymrics together results in birth defects), and cannot be show cats.

 Health

 The genetic mutation that gives both the Cymric and Manx their unusual tails is also responsible for other health complications like spina bifida, a spinal defect that can result in neurological issues whether that is difficult with movement or waste elimination.
 A rabbit-like hop can sometimes be seen in Cymric cats due to the spinal deformity.
 Most of the time, these problems are identified before six months of age.

 The gene that gives the Cymric and Manx their unusual tails can also be lethal.
 Kittens who inherit two copies of the tailless gene die before birth and are reabsorbed in the womb.
 Since these kittens make up about 25 percent of all kittens, litters are usually small.
 Even cats who inherit only one copy of the gene can have what is called Manx syndrome.
 Not every Cymric with a short spine has problems or Manx syndrome.
 It is simply an attribute of the Manx gene, and its expression cannot be entirely prevented.

 Following updated genetic research, both the ACF and (less stringently) the GCCF impose special breeding restrictions on Manx cats (including the Cymric, however named and classified), for animal welfare reasons.